HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - pipe: 🖐️ used
   - memoize: 🖐️ used
   - wrapper: 🖐️ used
-  - functor: 👂 heard
+  - functor: 🎓 known
-  - monad: 👂 heard
+  - monad: 🎓 known
-  - monoid: 👂 heard
+  - monoid: 🎓 known
   - generator: 🖐️ used
-  - coroutine: 👂 heard
+  - coroutine: 🎓 known
 - Data structures
   - array: 🙋 explained
   - structure: 🖐️ used